keshavroka55/Django_Blog/README.md

 # Django Blog Web App

-A simple **Blog Creating and Sharing web application** built while learning Django.
+A simple **Blog and Tweet Creating and Sharing web application** built while learning Django.
 This project is a hands-on implementation of all the concepts I learned during my Django journey.

 ---

 ## Features

-- Create, edit, and delete blog posts
+- Create, edit, and delete blog & tweet posts
 - View a list of all blog posts and post details
 - Basic user authentication (login and registration)
 - Simple and clean user interface